A common origin of photoplastic and electroplastic effects in ZnS: Methods

 \subsection{Structural and Optical Characterization}

 Atomic force microscopy (AFM) on a Bruker Icon 3 AFM and high-resolution X-ray diffraction, including reciprocal space mapping (RSM) with a Bruker D8 HRXRD system, are employed to examine the surface roughness and layer relaxation.
 The relaxation measured through RSM is determined by $\omega$-2$\theta$ scans aligned to the symmetric (400), and the asymmetric (224) and ($\bar{2}$24) planes, where the diffraction plane is parallel to the [110] and the [$\bar{1}$10] crystallographic directions, respectively.
+For proper identification of the crystallographic directions, the flat directions given by the substrate's manufacturer are used to align the sample for HRXRD measurements.
 Optical properties are evaluated through spectroscopic ellipsometry (J.A.
 Wollam VASE 75 W) at isotropic conditions with 100 revolutions per measurement from 200 to 600 nm wavelengths with 1 nm steps at a fixed incident angle of 70°.
 The raw ellipsometry data are converted into n and k spectra by the Kramers–Kronig relations.
 The experimentally obtained parameters, $\psi$ and $\Delta$, determine the ratio of the Fresnel coefficients ($\rho$) through the equation \(\rho=r_p/r_s=tan(\psi)e^{i\Delta}\), where \(r_p\) and \(r_s\) are the parallel and perpendicular components of the light reflected from the interfaces, respectively \cite{rossow1996spectroscopic,Hilfiker2018}.
 From this ratio, the dielectric function is calculated as \(\varepsilon=sin^2(\theta_0)+sin^2(\theta_0) tan^2(\theta_0) [(1-\rho)/(1+\rho)]^2\), which is directly related to the optical constants by \(\varepsilon=\varepsilon_1+i\varepsilon_2=N^2=(n+ik)^2\), \(\theta_0\) being the incident angle \cite{rossow1996spectroscopic}.
-The absorption coefficient $\alpha$ is then calculated as \(\alpha=4k\pi/\lambda\) \cite{rocha_determination_2014}.
+The absorption coefficient $\alpha$ is then calculated as \(\alpha=4k\pi/\lambda\) \cite{ROCHA2014436}.
 The Urbach energy is determined by fitting the Urbach absorption tail to the following equation \(\alpha \propto exp[(E-E_g)/E_u]\) \cite{KleinKampermann}.
 Finally, the optical bandgap is obtained through a linear fit of the Tauc plot on the band edge of the absorption spectra.